zoonoo/azure-docs.ko-kr/articles/azure-functions/run-functions-from-deployment-package.md

 ## <a name="troubleshooting"></a>문제 해결

-- 패키지에서 실행 `wwwroot` 읽기 전용 이므로이 디렉터리에 파일을 쓸 때 오류가 발생 합니다.
+- Run From Package makes `wwwroot` read-only, so you will receive an error when writing files to this directory.
-- Tar 및 gzip 형식은 지원 되지 않습니다.
+- Tar and gzip formats are not supported.
-- 이 기능은 로컬 캐시로 구성 되지 않습니다.
+- This feature does not compose with local cache.
-- 콜드 부팅 성능을 향상 시키려면 로컬 Zip 옵션 (`WEBSITE_RUN_FROM_PACKAGE`= 1)을 사용 합니다.
+- For improved cold-start performance, use the local Zip option (`WEBSITE_RUN_FROM_PACKAGE`=1).

 ## <a name="next-steps"></a>다음 단계